MicrosoftDocs/WSL/README.md

-# Looking to track or file an issue related to Bash on Ubuntu on Windows?
-Check out our [dedicated repo](https://github.com/Microsoft/BashOnWindows/).
+# Trying to file an issue against Bash on Ubuntu on Windows?
+Check out our [dedicated repository](https://github.com/Microsoft/BashOnWindows/).

 ## CommandLine-Documentation